Chapter I:all

 This is a difficult question.
 Certainly their are certain prudential considerations that push one towards getting a degree; however, prospective GBT students should be warned that after going through the tutorial some college classes may seem a little rudimentary.

 Gladly!
-Please see http://www.sparknotes.com/help/plagiarism.html for helpful guidelines to help you diagnose this particular malady.
+Please see https://www.plagiarism.org/ for helpful guidelines to help you diagnose this particular malady.
 Plagiarism is best understood with the following analogy; adultery/marriage = plagiarism/writing.

 One of the advantages of the GBT is that it does not compartmentalize knowledge by breaking it down into a myriad of subjects.
 I heartily agree with C.S.Lewis when he said, "We ought to teach far fewer subjects and all of them much better."
 GBT draws together subject matter from History, Philosophy, Theology, Literature and Political Science.
 All of these subjects are presented as they worked themselves out in our culture's development- as a complex battle of ideas.

 To see how to structure a curriculum around the Great Books Tutorial, please see our curriculum guide.
+For a details on the number of credits for each course, please see our credits breakdown .

 Each year could be broken down into traditional subjects in the following manner.